Good reduction of three-point Galois covers: Good reduction

-Let $C'''$ be a DVR which is a direct summand of $C''$, and let $E''' = E'' \otimes_{C''} C'''$.
-Then $\Gal(E'''/C''')$ can be identified with a subquotient of the decomposition group of an irreducible component $\ol{U}$ of the stable model of $f$ above the original component.
-If the stable model of $f$ has multiplicative reduction over the original component, then the inertia group of $\ol{U}$ is isomorphic to $\Gal(E'''/C''')$ and $E'''/C'''$ is potentially of $\mu_{p^n}$-type with respect to $R''$.
-But since $E'/C'$ is not potentially of $\mu_{p^n}$-type with respect to $R'$, it follows by definition that $E'''/C'''$ is not potentially of $\mu_{p^n}$-type with respect to $R''$.
-This is a contradiction, and completes the proof. \end{proof}
+Furthermore, let $R'/R$ be a finite extension containing $\zeta_p$ over which $f$ attains a stable model.
+Let $E'$ (resp.\ $D'$, $C'$, $B'$, $A'$) be the normalization of the compositum of $E$ (resp.\ $D$, $C$, $B$, $A$) and $R'$ viewed as lying in some fixed algebraic closure of $A$.
+Then are mixed characteristic complete DVR's, and $\Gal(E'/A')$ is a quotient of the decomposition group of an irreducible component of the stable reduction of $f$ over the original component.
+If $f$ has multiplicative reduction over the original component, then $E'/C'$ is potentially of $\mu_{[E':C']}$-type with respect to $\Frac(R')$.
+To obtain a contradiction, we will show that $D'/C'$ is a $\ints/p$-extension that is not potentially of $\mu_p$-type with respect to $\Frac(R')$ (Lemma \ref{Lpimpliespn} gives the contradiction).
+To do this, it suffices to show that $D/C$ is not potentially of $\mu_p$-type with respect to $\Frac(R)$, and that $D \not \subseteq C'$.